A guide to the COVID-19 vaccination programme

 Those who cannot have the vaccine

 A very small number of people who are at risk of COVID-19 cannot have the vaccine – this includes some people who have severe allergies and people with certain very rare blood disorders.
-The Joint Committee on Vaccination and Immunisation (JCVI) has advised it is preferable for healthy people under 40 to have a vaccine other than AstraZeneca (AZ).
+The Joint Committee on Vaccination and Immunisation (JCVI) has advised it is preferable for healthy people under 40 to have the Comirnaty® vaccine.

 Who should wait to have the vaccine?

-If you are currently unwell, self-isolating or waiting for a COVID-19 test you should delay vaccination until later.
+If you are currently unwell, self-isolating or waiting for a COVID-19 test or have recently had a confirmed positive COVID-19 test, you should delay vaccination until later.